GreenMolucass/website/README.md

 <br>
 ***PRIORITY MEDIUM:<br>
-GM logo front page columns alignment, footer covering contents on mobile still.
+footer covering contents on mobile still.

 Transfer the "greenmoluccas.id" domain name to this new site.
 Deactivate / stop paying for the old one.
 (I think it might be good to go to google analytics with the codegreenmoluccas email and change the URL to the new one).